georgeroubie/Angular-CLI-Readme/README.md

  1. When you run an angular cli command you should use the flag `-d` for testing the result.
  2. When you are sure that the result of the command is correct, then remove the `-d` flag.

+### Create Component in Main Module
+ 1. Run: `ng g c main/components/name --skipTests=true --inlineStyle=true -d`

 ### Create Feature Module
- 1. Run: `ng g m main/name --routing -d`
+ 1. Run: `ng g m main/modules/name --routing -d`
- 2. Lazyload the module in the `src/main/main-routing.module.ts` like this: `{ path: 'name', loadChildren: './name/name.module#NameModule' }`
+ 2. Lazyload the module in the `src/main/main-routing.module.ts` like this: `{ path: 'name', loadChildren: './modules/name/name.module#NameModule' }`
+ 3. Import the `SharedModule` in the created module and remove any used module import, e.g. CommonModule

 ### Create Component in a Feature Module
- 1. Run: `ng g c main/featureModuleName/name --skipTests=true -d`
+ 1. Run: `ng g c main/modules/featureModuleName/name --skipTests=true --inlineStyle=true -d`
     If you don't want the component to have it's own folder add the flag `--flat`
-    If you don't want the component to have a scss file add the flag `--inlineStyle=true`
+ 2. Add the component, in the routes object of the file: `src/main/modules/featureModuleName/featureModuleName-routing.ts`

 ### Create Service
  1. Run: `ng g s core/services/name --skipTests=true -d`